mwittig/thing-it-node/README.md

 ## Not interested in Arduino Experiments?

-If you are not interested in tinkering with Microcontrollers and just intend to e.g.
+If you are not interested in tinkering with microcontrollers and just intend to e.g. control your

-* control your Sonos Sound System,
-* get your Smart Home with Aircable Bluetooth Dimmers and Texas Instruments Sensor Tags to work to control your lighting,
+* sound system,
+* lighting or
-* control your drones,
+* drones,
-* control your Art-Net/DMX lighting, fog machines etc.,
-* configure a Universal Infrared Remote Control?
-* control Philips Hue Light Bulbs,
-* ...

-Then stop reading.
+then stop reading.
 Check what we have on git/npm under

 * [thing-it-device-sonos](https://www.npmjs.com/package/thing-it-device-sonos) to connect Sonos Entertainment systems,
 * [thing-it-device-aircable](https://www.npmjs.com/package/thing-it-device-aircable) to connect Aircable Smart Dimmers,